Break Even Analysis Definition

 Input your changes in the yellow highlighted area only.

 The program will calculate the contribution margin and the sales necessary to achieve breakeven status.
 Please note that this break even analysis assumes a single/composite product line.
 You may want to use a more sophisticated approach to ascertain the break even point for a mixed product group.

 Once the break even analysis has been done, it will be very easy to update it.
 Line items on the income statement usually don’t change.
 However, it may be worth double-checking to make sure that no additional expense line items have been made.
 Having done so, it will simply be a matter of updating the figures for the expense line items.

-Once the initial break even analysis template has been set up, it will just be a question of maintaining it by inputing the most recent financial information.
-This maintenance can be done on either a monthly or quarterly basis.
+Once you have set up the initial break even analysis template, it will just be a question of maintaining it by inputing the most recent financial information.
+You can do this maintenance either on a monthly or quarterly basis.